 Now what about your invoice or your proposal, is that a contract?
-Yes, both of these documents, no matter what you call them are either a contract, because you get the other person to sign it or have evidence of the terms of the oral agreement.
+Yes, both of these documents, no matter what you call them are a contract, because you get the other person to sign it or have evidence of the terms of the oral agreement.
 Because it may not be signed.

 So it is recommended that you have a series of (even minimal) terms and conditions in your estimates and proposals.
-Also have a process in your office and that you get those documents signed even if subsequently you may enter into a more significant formal agreement.
+Also have a process in your office and get those documents signed even if subsequently you may enter into a more significant formal agreement.

 How Long Do I Have to Record My Lien?